sundoug01/darey.io_projects-/project4_mean_stack.md

 <img width="505" alt="node server" src="https://github.com/sundoug01/darey.io_projects-/assets/28840209/03899b11-a3d9-45ee-86db-f5077b97d4cc">

-- The server is now up and running, we can connect it via port 3300.
+- The server is now up and running,connecting to  it via port 3300.
 You can launch a separate Putty or SSH console to test what curl command returns locally.
 ```
 curl -s http://localhost:3300
 ```
 It shall return an HTML page, it is hardly readable in the CLI, but we can also try and access it from the Internet.

-For this – you need to open TCP port 3300 in your AWS Web Console for your EC2 Instance.
+For this – I will need to open TCP port 3300 in AWS Web Console EC2 Instance.

-- Access via browser using the public IP or DNS name on port 3300
+- Accessing via browser using the public IP or DNS name on port 3300

 ![Result](https://github.com/sundoug01/darey.io_projects-/assets/28840209/08b3fd30-ac7d-4bc3-bde9-b21913b73407)